asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 ```

 The argument is `g`, which is the name of an object-like macro.
-Hence, it must be fully expanded, over a new active-macro-stack, before
+It must be fully expanded, over a new active-macro-stack, before
 proceeding.

 ---